Lane Shi Otayonii: Elizabeth Colour Wheel

 In 2014, Elizabeth Colour Wheel was formed by guitarist Alice Jackson, bassist Bill Cunningham, drummer Connor DeVito, and vocalist Otayonii.

 In January 2019, Revolver Mag listed the band on 5 Artists You Need to Know, writing "their live show is something to behold and, impressively, the album manages to capture the same vital energy that exists in their onstage performances."

 On 15 March 2019, Elizabeth Colour Wheel released the album, Nocebo, under the label The Flenser.
 Metal Injection described the album as, "a testament to all that is heavy, beautiful, and twisted."
 Nine Circles wrote Nocebo, "has that timeless quality that marks a unique and vital voice in the music world."
 BrooklynVegan called Otayonii's voice "soaring and unique".

 In 2022, the band played a 50-show tour of the United States.
 This was Elizabeth Colour Wheel's first time playing for an audience since 2019 (due to the COVID-19 pandemic).
 A reviewer at The Austin Chronicle commented on Otayonii's physicality during her performance, involving vibrating, exiting the room mid-song, eating the microphone, and making sounds with the microphone lodged in her mouth.
 Ghost Cult Mag wrote about ECW’s New York show, “Otayonii disappeared into the crowd: the seemingly disembodied shrieking that begged for exorcism made one forget the vocalist had a corporeal form at all until they reemerged writhing in the center of the floor.
 This visual, as well as auditory experience, made a great opener for the night.”

+While no official declaration was ever released, she indicates in a video shot for the MAFF Music Art Fashion Forward that she left Elizabeth Colour Wheel in september 2023 due to "unequal treatment" from her bandmates.

 Otay:onii

 In 2018, Otayonii released her solo debut, Nag, on ShadowTrash Tape Group, under the stagename, Otay:onii.

 In 2021, Otay:onii released the album, MíngMíng 冥冥, on WV Sorcerer Productions.
 Sputnikmusic described the album as "a forward-thinking work that combined industrial, Chinese folk, glitch and just the bare minimum of pop sensibilities into a spellbinding fever dream of unease and liminal suspense."
 The music video for MíngMíng 冥冥’s closing track, "Un deciphered", was an official selection by the Silicon Valley Asian Pacific Film Festival.

 In 2023, Otay:onii released the album, 夢之駭客 Dream Hacker, on Bié Records.
 The project came out after she returned from living in China for three years, at the start of the COVID-19 pandemic.
 Pitchfork gave 夢之駭客 Dream Hacker a 7.4 rating.
 WBUR called the second track on the album, "W.C.", "crushingly eerie".

-In March 2023, Otay:onii performed at SXSW.
-In April 2023, she will perform at Roadburn Festival.
+In March 2023, Otay:onii performed at the high-altitude mountain ranges in Manigango on the Tibetan Plateau for Le Guess Who? and in Austin, Texas for SXSW.
+In April 2023, she performed at Roadburn Festival in Tilburg, North Brabant.